case studies.

 The resulting video was incredibly well received.
 Brand marketing didn’t just get goosebumps, they got a bit teary too!
 And just as important, we were able to help internal sales staff and external distribution partners understand why the price increase was necessary.

-my role in the project.
+My role in the project.

-Collaborated with my creative team, we pulled out key pieces of the storied history of the brand and crafted an approach.
+Collaborating with my creative team, we pulled out key pieces of the storied history of the brand and crafted an approach.
 I helped coordinate key players, production schedule, and creative direction on and off set.

-challenges & constraints.
+Challenges & constraints.

 As usual, time and budgets were tight.
 Coordinating key contributors travel schedules was also an issue.
 We planned out our days at the winery well, got all of the footage we needed and then some, and crafted a strong story.